High Blood Pressure and the Growing Number of Undiagnosed Young Adults

 • Avoid processed foods as they are packed with sodium.

-• Control the amount of sodium in your food by making more home-cooked meals instead of dining out at restaurants or getting takeout.
+• Control the amount of sodium in your food by making more home-cooked meals instead of dining out at restaurants or getting take out.

 • Lower high blood pressure by up to 11 mm Hg by consuming a fiber-rich, low-saturated fat, low-cholesterol diet containing whole grains, fruits, and vegetables.